eventoL/eventoL/docs/en/CONTRIBUTING.md

 Finally, go to GitHub and [create a pull request](https://github.com/eventoL/eventoL/compare):

-Travis CI will execute our test suite.
+Gitlab CI will execute our test suite.
 Your PR will not be merged until all the tests pass.
 Gitlab will also run the linters (both python and reactive) and the python and react tests.